tsugiproject/tsugi/README.md

 Console**.
 This code also implements an LTI 2.0 Provider, CASA App Store, and IMS ContentItem App store.
 Any Tsugi tool (including those written in Java and NodeJS) need to have this software installed and configured as pre-requisite.
-Perhpas someday we will build Java and/or NodeJS versions of the console - but for now we just use the PHP console for applications written in any language.
+Perhaps someday we will build Java and/or NodeJS versions of the console - but for now we just use the PHP console for applications written in any language.